vmware-clarity/clarity-guidance/1012-file-picker-design-guidance.md

 # File Picker Design Guidance

-[File Picker](https://clarity.design/documentation/file-picker) component allow users to select one or more files to upload.
+The [file picker](https://clarity.design/documentation/file-picker) component allows users to select one or more files to upload.

 ## Guidance